-Please note, United Utilities are not responsible for advising on rates of discharge to the local watercourse system.
-This is a matter for discussion with the Lead Local Flood Authority and / or the Environment Agency (if the watercourse is classified as main river).
+UUs are not responsible for advising on rates of discharge to the local watercourse system.
+This is a matter for discussion with the Lead Local Flood Authority and/or the Environment Agency (if the watercourse is classified as main river).